nick-kanakis/Design-Patterns/src/main/java/factory/Factory.md

 > The Factory Method Pattern uses inheritance and relies on a subclass to handle
 > the desired object instantiation.

-The abstract factory is an object tht has multiple factory methods on it:
+The abstract factory is an object that has multiple factory methods on it:

 > In the Abstract Factory Pattern, a class delegates the responsibility of
 > object instantiation to another object via composition